Boston Bruins: Original Six era (1942–1967)

-On January 18, 1958, the first black person ever to play in the NHL stepped onto the ice for the Bruins, Willie O'Ree.
+On January 18, 1958, the first-ever black NHL player, Willie O'Ree, stepped onto the ice for the Bruins.
 He played in 45 games for the Bruins over the 1957–58 and 1960–61 seasons.
-The "Uke Line"—named for the Ukrainian heritage of Johnny Bucyk, Vic Stasiuk, and Bronco Horvath – came to Boston in 1957 and enjoyed four productive offensive seasons, heralding, along with scoring stalwarts Don McKenney and Fleming MacKell, the successful era of the late 1950s.
-There followed a long and difficult reconstruction period in the early to mid-1960s.
+The "Uke Line"—named for the Ukrainian heritage of Johnny Bucyk, Vic Stasiuk, and Bronco Horvath—was formed in 1957 and enjoyed four seasons together until Stasiuk's trade to the Red Wings in 1961.

+At the 1964 NHL amateur draft, the Bruins drafted Ken Dryden, but traded his rights to the Montreal Canadiens in exchange for two prospects.
+In 1966, head coach Milt Schmidt took over as general manager as Lynn Patrick retired.